ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |assertions|array of objects|{{response-subject}} of {{&SELF}}|
 |updated_at|string|{{response-subject}} of {{&SELF}}|

-## Error Responses {#IANA-error-response}
+## Error Codes {#IANA-error-code}

-This document defines a set of errors that the AS can return to the client instance, for which IANA is asked to create and maintain a new registry titled "Error Responses".
-Initial values for this registry are given in {{IANA-error-response-contents}}.
+This document defines a set of errors that the AS can return to the client instance, for which IANA is asked to create and maintain a new registry titled "Error Codes".
+Initial values for this registry are given in {{IANA-error-code-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{IANA-error-response-template}}.

-### Registration Template {#IANA-error-response-template}
+### Registration Template {#IANA-error-code-template}

 {: vspace="0"}
 Error: